annahosanna/reactor-http3-experiment/README.md

 ## Test POST'ing a new fortune to the database with an M2 (Timing and scalability are system specific)

-### The pipeline is tuned to service multiple connections which start at least .0025 seconds apart.
-(Data loss will occur if there are more than about 400 new connections per second)
+### I have not load tested opening more than about 200 connections per second.

 ### 500,000 parallel requests can be processed on a single connection in 18 seconds.

-### 5,000,000 parallel requests were processed in 175 seconds with 10 connections. (note that all 10 finish at about the same time)
+### 5,000,000 parallel requests were processed in 175 seconds with 10 connections.
+Note that all 10 finished at about the same time, so the service rate was constant for the system. (and does not scale by the number of connections)

 ## Summary